 |A TUG Introduction to

-This webpage is a comprehensive introduction into timesharing and the timeshare concept, written many years ago the concepts still apply and this article remains a must read for all those considering a timeshare, or new timeshare owners!
+This webpage is a comprehensive introduction into timesharing and the timeshare concept, originally written years ago, this article remains updated and is a must read for all those considering a timeshare, or new timeshare owners!

 TUG Banner Ads .. click for details on this banner program